senyosimpson/senyosimpson/README.md

 ### Writing ✍🏾

-I write semiregularly on my blog, [Bloom].
+I write semiregularly on my blog, [Undefined Behaviour].
 It's focused on my learnings throughout my industry journey.
 It's likely to converge around distributed systems and Rust 🦀

 ### Newsletter 📝

-I keep a [newsletter], also named Bloom, go figure.
+I keep a [newsletter].
 I provide no guarantee on frequency of updates or consistency of content.
 It's mainly centered around software and startups.
 I hope you find something to enjoy in there 📢

 ### Contact 🤙🏾